 Matorka translates to “food energy” in Icelandic, which captures the mission of this trusted FreshDirect partner: to sustainably raise the best-tasting, healthiest fish in the world.

-Try Matorka sustainable steelhead in one of the recipes below and shop ingredients at FreshDirect
+Try Matorka sustainable steelhead in one of the recipes below and shop for ingredients at FreshDirect

 Steelhead Salmon Crudo with Winter Citrus